It’s also known as God of Gamblers III.

 Jing did a better job than Robert Zemeckis at creating separate versions which stand alone as disparate pieces of entertainment.
-Also, Jing’s rule that a movie should have you hooked 5 minutes in is better than Rob’s rule (not a mob rule) that it should keep you in your seat after the 25 minute mark (a man on AICN complained about wanting a refund for the first half hour during the 1985 release).
+It’s not obvious that Jing reused footage.
+Also, his rule that a movie should have you hooked 5 minutes in is better than Rob’s rule (not a mob rule) that it should keep you in your seat after the 25 minute mark (a man on AICN complained about wanting a refund for the first half hour during the 1985 release).
 No better example exists than Brian Naas summing it up in his review of Kung Fu Cult Master (when pertaining to the prologue): “I had planned on watching this only for a few minutes before going to sleep just to get an initial taste of it, but I couldn’t click it off.
 I just found it hugely entertaining even if it is more confusing than a Rubix cube.”